rdwr:about

 rachel devorah wood rome

-I am a sonic artist, technologist, educator, and labor organizer.
+I am an improvising electronic musician, educator, and labor organizer.

 I'm interested in superhuman prolongation, opaque complexity, the re-signification of archaic tools and materials, and parallels between the physical properties and social meanings of spaces.